herman088/ID_S10206327_ASSG2/README.md

 * As a user i want food recipe apps to provide links to origina sources so i can view more information

-#### assignment checkpoint submitted to network folder with wireframe,recommitted again as git had problem,updated network folder also
+#### assignment checkpoint submitted to network folder with wireframe,recommitted again as git had problem,updated network folder also due to committed problems in vs code on 11/1/21

 ## Features